paschistrobel/DecisionTree-Java-Implementation/README.md

 The course of the entropy for two possible events is also nicely illustrated in the following graphic:<br/>
 ![entropy course for two possible events](./docs/Binary-entropy-plot.svg)<br/>

-**The more certain we are in our decision, the lower the entropy.
+**The more certain a decision, the lower the entropy.
 This also means that an attribute is the better the more the entropy can be reduced and the higher the `gained information`.**

 #### Information gain
 Entropy is only a measure of how pure a subset of an attribute is.
 But since several subsets arise when splitting an attribute, we have to combine the individual entropies into one value in order to be able to make an overall statement about how good the split is.
 The keyword here is `information gain`.<br/>